Global behaviour of bistable solutions for gradient systems in one unbounded spatial dimension: Invasion implies convergence

-Unfortunately, the Escape point $\xEsc(t)$ presents a significant drawback: there is no a priori reason why it should display any form of continuity (it may jump back and forth while time increases).
-This lack of control is problematic with respect to our purpose, which is to write down a dissipation argument precisely around the position in space where the solution escapes from $0_{\rr^n}$.
+Unfortunately, the Escape point $\xEsc(t)$ presents a significant drawback: there is no reason why it should display any form of continuity (it may jump back and forth while time increases).
+This lack of control is problematic with respect to the purpose of writing down a dissipation argument precisely around the position in space where the solution escapes from $m$.

-The answer to this difficulty will be to define another ``escape point'' (this one will be denoted by ``$\xesc(t)$'' --- with a small ``e'' --- instead of $\xEsc(t)$).
+The answer to this difficulty will be to define another ``escape point'' (this one will be denoted by ``$\xesc(t)$'' --- with a lower-case ``e'' --- instead of $\xEsc(t)$).
 This second definition is a bit more involved than that of $\xEsc(t)$, but the resulting escape point will have the significant advantage of growing at a finite (and even bounded) rate (\cref{lem:inv} below).
 The material required to define this escape point is introduced in the next \namecref{subsec:def_fire_zero}.